 Day 0: Depart for Gokarna

 Day 1: Explore Beaches

-As you reach the charming town of Gokarna, we head to our stay at the Kudle Beach for a quick nap and some grub.
+As you reach the charming town of Gokarna, we head to our stay for a quick nap and some grub.
 From there, we will head to God’s Own Beach for our adventure.